 Parasites represent a large proportion of animal diversity and are key components of food webs (Hudson et al., 2006).
 They are also essential determinants of the health, fitness, population dynamics and community composition of their hosts (Tompkins et al., 2011).
 Parasites of the Nematoda phylum infect a wide range of species worldwide, including animals and plants (Blaxter and Koutsovoulos, 2015).
-In animals, the gastrointestinal nematode parasites are of major concern for livestock productivity and security as they can impact animal health and reduce animal production in the significant economic losses (Charlier et al., 2020; Roeber et al., 2013).
+In animals, the gastrointestinal nematode parasites are of major concern for livestock productivity and security as they can impact animal health and reduce animal production with significant economic losses (Charlier et al., 2020; Roeber et al., 2013).
 Ungulates are usually infected by free-living larvae of gastrointestinal nematodes when they graze pasture.
 Infecting larvae may survive several months in the environment depending on species and climatic conditions (O'Connor et al., 2006).
 Following ingestion, larvae finish their development to reach the adult stage in the digestive tract.
 Egg-laying occurs 2-4 weeks post infection.
 The duration of infection by nematodes vary depending on species but last for at least 2 months from the L3 ingestion (Deplazes et al., 2016).
-The larvae can arrest their development in host (hypobiosis) during harsh climatic condition, delaying the egg-laying (Deplazes et al., 2016).
+The larvae can arrest their development in host (hypobiosis) during harsh climatic